 If your son or daughter experiences difficulties at CU, encourage him or her to take advantage of the wealth of resources available to students:

-For academic issues, it is important for the student to initially talk with their professor, teaching assistant, or academic advisor, but the Learning Center and Career Services are also available for help.
-In addition, the Student Development Department can assist with a variety of concerns.
+For academic issues, it is important for the student to initially talk with their professor, teaching assistant, or academic adviser, but the Center for Student Success and Center for Career and Life Calling are also available for help.
+In addition, Student Development can assist with a variety of concerns.
 Any health concerns should be directed to the University Health Services.
 If your son or daughter could benefit from counseling, Counseling Services is located on campus and can be accessed by telephone: 616.977.5477.
 CU may seem like a big place, but you can help your son or daughter by reminding him or her of the many resources available here.

 Helpful Coping Strategies for Parents